bosskabouter/volatalk/README.md

 ## What is different

-VolaTALK communicates directly with other contacts without a central server to buffer, capture, censure or misuse the data send in between.
+Communicate directly with other contacts without a central server to buffer, capture, censure or use the data in any other way.

-Therefore it uses peer-to-peer and WebRTC technologies.
+Therefore it uses peer-to-peer and WebRTC.
 There are many solutions like these, but none I could find create a long-term trusted relation between clients, as explained in [Future Versions](#future-versions).

 Any solution based on decentralized permanent mined blockchain technologies would not fit the [Vision](#vision).

+## Doesn' t anything like this exist?
+Since VolaTALK does not capture any data, no money can be made from it.
+No commercial party would ever be interested in building anything like this.

 ## Table of Contents